- The C-suite makes time to read thought leadership

 Within technology, the Internet of Things was the most sought out topic, with cyber risk, digital business, and artificial intelligence and machine learning all sources of less interest.

-It’s worth spelling out that strategy trumps tech.
-If you want to provide value to C-suite decision-makers through your content, you need to make sure it’s addressing a strategic business challenge they’re seeking to solve.
+Strategy trumps tech.
+If you want to provide value to C-suite decision-makers through your content, you need to make sure it’s addressing the nitty gritty of their business challenges,

 In short: always bring it back to the specific business problem.